DaWe1992/Applied_ML_Fundamentals/README.md

 **Please note:** You have to pass the exam **without the bonus points!**
 (i.e. it is not possible to turn a 5.0 into a 4.0).
 The bonus points will be taken into account in case you have to repeat the exam (they do not expire if you fail the first attempt).
 Unsurprisingly, the solutions have to be your own work. **If you plagiarize, you will lose all bonus points!**

-**Further remarks:**
-* Code assignments have to be done in Python.
-Please submit a *.py* file (no jupyter notebooks, since jupyter notebooks do not allow for proper debugging).
-* The following packages are allowed: *numpy*, *pandas* (please ask beforehand, if you want to use a specific package not mentioned here).
-* Do not use already implemented models (e.g. from *scikit-learn*).

 ## Exam 📝
 The exam will take 60 minutes.
 The maximum attainable score will be 60 points, so you have one minute per point.